naishasinha/NFL-QBPressurePredictor/README.md

 - Estimate the probability of QB pressure based on player movement
 - Visualize pressure likelihood during live plays

 NFL coaches care about pressure situations because they directly impact QB performance.
-This tool (made for demostration purposes only) was developed to quantify and explore how likely a QB is to be pressured in real-time can help evaluate O-line performance, design plays that minimize pressure risk, and assess defensive effectiveness.
+This tool (**_made for demostration and learning purposes only_**) was developed to quantify and explore how likely a QB is to be pressured in real-time can help evaluate O-line performance, design plays that minimize pressure risk, and assess defensive effectiveness.

 ## Repository Structure
 ```